svengreb/tmpl/README.md

 The only option that was adjusted for this template repository is the [print width][prettier-docs-opt#pwidth].
 It is set to `80` by default which is not up-to-date for modern screens (might only be relevant when working in [TUI][wikip-tui]s like e.g. [Vim][]).
 It has been changed to `120` like defined in [all of my style guides][gh-arcticicestudio-repos-q-stg].
 The `prettier.config.js` configuration file is placed in the project root as well as the `.prettierignore` file that defines ignore pattern.

-To allow to format all sources a `format:pretty` Yarn/NPM package script is available that also runs in the main `format` script flow.
+To allow to format all sources a `format:pretty` npm package script is available that also runs in the main `format` script flow.
 The `lint:pretty` script allows to check if all supported files are formatted correctly and is also included in the main `lint` script flow.

 ### Markdown Linting